Uno (card game): Official rules

-The aim of the game is to be the first player to score 500 points, achieved (usually over several rounds of play) by being the first to play all of one's own cards and scoring points for the cards still held by the other players.
+The aim of the game is to be the first player to play all of one's own cards.
+Prior to the 2022 rule changes, the official objective was to be the first player to score 500 points.
+This was achieved across multiple rounds; players scored points by being the first to play all their cards and received points for the cards still held by the other players.
+This format remains an optional way to play.

 Uno includes 108 cards: 25 in each of four color suits (red, yellow, green, blue), each suit consisting of one zero, two each of 1 through 9, and two each of the action cards "Skip", "Draw Two", and "Reverse".
 The deck also contains four "Wild" cards and four "Wild Draw Four".
-Sets manufactured since 2018 include 112 cards, adding one "Wild Shuffle Hands" and three customizable Wild cards.
+Sets manufactured since 2015 include 112 cards, adding one "Wild Swap Hands" (2015–17) or "Wild Shuffle Hands" (since 2017) Wild Card and three customizable Wild cards.